 Conti is a ransomware family that encrypts files on compromised systems using a unique AES-256 encryption key per file, which is then encrypted with an RSA-4096 encryption key.
 Conti incidents usually involve the theft of data, which is published on Conti’s data leak site if the victim refuses to pay the ransom.

 Conti typically functions as human-operated ransomware.
 It features command line capabilities that enable operators monitoring the target environment to directly control, spread and execute the ransomware.
 This functionality gives attackers the unique ability to selectively choose to encrypt local files, network shares and/or specific IP addresses.

 Prior to encryption, Conti prepares the compromised system by deleting Windows Volume Shadow Copies and disabling 146 Windows services related to backup, security, database and email solutions.

 During encryption, Conti utilizes the Windows Restart Manager API to terminate Windows services that would otherwise keep a file open and unencryptable.
 A number of ransomware families have adopted this technique, including REvil, SamSam, Medusa Locker and more.
 Conti uses 32 concurrent threads to perform encryption, making its encryption process faster than most other ransomware strains.
 All files are encrypted except for those with a .exe, .dll, .lnk or .sys extension.
 Encrypted files are appended with the .conti extension.

 The Ryuk connection

-It was initially believed that Conti is being operated by the same group responsible for Ryuk, a sophisticated strain of ransomware that was extremely prolific throughout 2019 and the first half of 2020.
+It was initially believed that Conti was being operated by the same group responsible for Ryuk, a sophisticated strain of ransomware that was extremely prolific throughout 2019 and the first half of 2020.
+The indicators included: